apache/spark/docs/configuration.rst

 to monitor your workers.
 You can use the shortcut command ``airflow flower`` to start a Flower web server.

+Some caveats:

+- Make sure to use a database backed result backend
+- Make sure to set a visibility timeout in [celery_broker_transport_options] that exceeds the ETA of your longest running task
+- Tasks can and consume resources, make sure your worker as enough resources to run `celeryd_concurrency` tasks

 Scaling Out with Dask
 '''''''''''''''''''''